Mobile Alert Review Summary

 Automatic Fall Detection

 As a comparison, Mobile Guardian costs $10 more than Medical Guardian’s standard home medical alert service.
-When you think about it, for seniors who are out and about on their own a lot, the $10 a month can be worthwhile.
+When you think about it, for seniors who are out and about on their own a lot, the $10 a month difference can be worthwhile.
 The extra protection is there and available when the elderly user takes a walk out of the home or traveling.

 Separately, many homes are doing away with a traditional home phone line.
 With these mobile GPS systems, there is no worry about having to pay for a home phone line every month.